 Slab serif fonts are fonts with thick, block-like serifs.
 For slab serif fonts, serif terminals can be blunt, angular or rounded and also serif thickness in contrast to that of stems may vary for different fonts.
 While most slab serif fonts have no bracket that connecting the strokes and the serifs, some do have.

-According to the serif thickness and bracketing features etc, slab serif fonts can be categorized into four groups, namely, Clarendon, Neo-grotesque, Italienne and Typewriter.
+According to the serif thickness and bracketing features, slab serif fonts can be categorized into four groups, namely, Clarendon, Neo-grotesque, Italienne and Typewriter.
 Generally, Clarendon fonts have some bracketing and some contrast in size in its serif; Neo-grotesque fonts have no bracketing and have evenly weighted stems and serifs; Italienne fonts have serifs that are heavier than the stems and Typewriter fonts has a fixed width for all letters.

 Though there are slight differences for different slab serif fonts, they all appear bold, eye-catching and they are most frequently seen in the large headlines, advertisements and logos.
 A typical slab serif font is Rockwell, which belongs to the Neo-grotesque slab serif, featuring serifs unbracketed and identical to the horizontal strokes of letters in weight.
 You can know more about Rockwell here.

-To download free slab serif fonts, you can take a look at our collection of slab serif fonts.
-If you are looking for professional slab serif fonts with good kerning, alternates, broad character support, have a look at slab serif fonts at MyFonts.com.
-If you don’t want the hassle of downloading and installing fonts, but just want to use slab serif fonts fonts online, you should check our text generator tool below.
+To download free slab serif fonts for personal or commercial use, you can take a look at our collection of slab serif fonts.
+If you just want to create text graphics and logos online using slab serif fonts, you can check out our text generator below.

-You can use the following tool to generate text images based on your selection of colors, text effects and sizes using slab serif fonts in seconds.
+You can use the following tool to generate text graphics based on your selection of colors, text effects and sizes using slab serif fonts in seconds.
 You can then save the image, or use the EMBED button to get image links.
-If you want to modify the image further such as rotating, bending or blurring, you can use our image tools.